-When it comes to relocating, you are preparing yourself at least a week before your moving date, but the last thing you need to pay the most attention to is your pet bird.
+Regarding relocating, you are preparing yourself at least a week before your moving date, but your pet bird is the last thing you need to pay the most attention to.
 Moving with a pet bird is not as hard as it sounds.
 There are just a few things you need to know to be prepared.

 Check with Your Veterinarian

 A month before your relocation, take your beloved pet bird to the vet and consult about their health problems and mental condition.
 Check if your bird needs any medication or other supplements to be kept calm and stress-free.
 Birds tend to get emotional and copy their owners' behaviour and body language, so do your best to remain calm.
-Having a positive mindset will help both you and your feathery companion have an easier time moving house.
+A positive mindset will help you and your feathery companion easily move house.

 Gradually Prepare Your Pet Bird for The Move